bonenaut7/MediaTransport4j/README.md

 Allows you to control OS media sessions

 # How to use
+### Step 0.
+Make sure that you have dependencies of this library
+Since this library doesn't use any publishing services at the moment, you'll need to copy it's dependencies from the buildscript.

-Step 1.
+### Step 1.
 Initialize the library
 ```java
 if (!MediaTransport.init()) {
     // Initialization may fail in some circumstances.